Police say actor Smollett staged Chicago attack to advance career

-CHICAGO (Reuters) - Actor Jussie Smollett paid two brothers thousands of dollars to beat him in a staged racist and homophobic attack because he was dissatisfied with his salary on the hip-hop TV drama “Empire,” Chicago’s police chief said on Thursday.
+CHICAGO (Reuters) - Actor Jussie Smollett paid two brothers thousands of dollars to beat him in a staged racist and homophobic attack because he was unhappy with his salary on the hip-hop TV drama “Empire,” Chicago’s police chief said on Thursday.

-Smollett, who is black and openly gay, was arrested on Thursday and charged with lying to police in connection with the alleged attack on Jan.
-29. Chicago Police Superintendent Eddie Johnson on Thursday was visibly angered as he condemned his actions.
+Smollett, who is black and openly gay, was arrested on Thursday and charged with lying to police about the alleged attack on Jan.
+29. Chicago Police Superintendent Eddie Johnson was visibly angered as he condemned his actions.

-Police did not spell out how Smollett hoped to boost his salary by staging a supposed racist, homophobic attack by supporters of President Donald Trump.
+Police did not spell out how the 36-year-old actor hoped to boost his salary by staging the supposed attack by supporters of President Donald Trump.
 “Smollett took advantage of the pain and anger of racism to promote his career,” Johnson told a news conference, adding that the actor paid $3,500 to the brothers to stage the supposed hate crime.

 “This stunt was orchestrated by Smollett because he was dissatisfied with this salary.
 He concocted a story about being attacked,” Johnson said.
 “We gave him the benefit of the doubt.”

 Police did not say anything about the amount of Smollett’s salary.
-If convicted, the 36-year-old actor could face a prison sentence of one to three years.
+If convicted, he could face a prison sentence of one to three years.

-Smollett had claimed that two apparent Trump supporters had struck him and put a noose around his neck.
+Smollett had said two apparent Trump supporters struck him and put a noose round his neck while shouting “This is MAGA country,” referring to Trump’s “Make America Great Again” slogan.
 It was initially reported that an unknown substance was poured over him, but Johnson on Thursday said that was unclear.

 “@JussieSmollett - what about MAGA and the tens of millions of people you insulted with your racist and dangerous comments!? #MAGA,” Trump wrote on Twitter on Thursday.